Anne Arundel County Public Library: Governance

 AACPL is governed by a board of trustees composed of 17 volunteer members, directors, and executive committee officers.
 Seven members are nominated by the County Council, and one is recommended by the County Executive.
 All members of the Board of Library Trustees are appointed by the Board of Library Trustees to three-year terms.

 Happenings Newsletter

 AACPL publishes a quarterly newsletter titled Happenings.
 The newsletter showcases upcoming events, programs, and information about the library system.

 Privileges

 AACPL is part of the Maryland State Library System.
-As the state library agency for Maryland, the Maryland State Library Agency administers State and Federal funds to support Maryland libraries in their mission to offer outstanding resources, programs, and excellent customer service.
+As the state library agency for Maryland, the Maryland State Library Agency administers State and Federal funds to support Maryland libraries.
 Maryland residents are entitled to obtain a library card at no charge from any county or Baltimore City public library.